yssource/crp/src/idioms/data_modeling/abstract_classes.md

 The following example defines an interface, two implementations of that interface, and a function that takes an argument that satisfies the interface.
-In C++ the interface is defined with an abstract class where all of the methods are pure virtual methods, and in Rust the interface is defined with a trait.
+In C++ the interface is defined with an abstract class with pure virtual methods, and in Rust the interface is defined with a trait.
 In both languages, the function (`printArea` in C++ and `print_area` in Rust) invokes a method using dynamic dispatch.

 <div class="comparison">